TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 make cro-scratch

-- check diffs (no more "available to TUG members"): make diff-land  # need to fix /tb directory name first
+- check diffs (no more "available to TUG members"): make previss=$previss diff-land

-- assuming ok, make list of changed files, say in /tmp/ch, then scp: cd crossref/dir1.lndout scp -p `cat /tmp/ch` $host:/home/httpd/html/TUGboat/tb$previss/
+- assuming ok, the above also makes a list of changed files in /tmp/ch-land.
+Check that, and: cd crossref/dir1.lndout scp -p `cat /tmp/ch-land` $host:/home/httpd/html/TUGboat/tb$previss/

 - update the archived changed landing files in dir1.lndout/archive.tbPREVN:
 # still in dir1.lndout:
-\mv `cat /tmp/ch` archive.tb${prevnnn}/
+\mv `cat /tmp/ch-land` archive.tb${prevnnn}/

 - let's not bother to update the archives in the other dir*, since the landing files are all that's actually being changed live.